droxnl/messagebird/README.md

-# MessageBird bridge for laravel
+# MessageBird bridge for laravel 6 and upwards

 A quickly built Laravel bridge for the `messagebird/php-rest-api` package.